Last Updated on 7 January 2026 by Cycloscope

 Santos Travelmaster Review: a Comparison between Santos Travelmaster 2,9 and 3+

-Santos Travelmaster series encompasses the greatest Dutch achievements in the field of bicycle craftsmanship.
+Santos Travelmaster series encompasses the most outstanding Dutch achievements in the field of bicycle craftsmanship.

 Since Queen Wilhelmina (1898-1948) became passionately fond of cycling and Dutch royals have traditionally chosen bicycles as their favorite means of transportation, the Netherlands has gained a reputation as the most bicycle-friendly country in the world.

-Such inclination added to a long history of exploration and high technological standards has been leading the Dutch bicycle industry to reach top-notch quality in design and manufacturing.
+Such inclination, combined with a long history of exploration and high technological standards, has led the Dutch bicycle industry to achieve top-notch quality in design and manufacturing.

 Right into that tradition, Santos roots its own philosophy to deliver to its customers ideal bicycles built by cyclists for cyclists.

-TravelMaster 2,9 and 3+ are indeed fully customizable to the small details; they are packed with all kinds of accessories you won’t anymore do without once you have tried them.
+TravelMaster 2,9 and 3+ are indeed fully customizable down to the small details; they are packed with accessories you won’t want to do without once you have tried them.

 Robust yet agile, beautifully designed yet solid, these bicycles are sturdy pieces of art naturally equipped to nest the Rohloff gear hub or the Pinion gearbox.